Giorgiod91/FocusFlow/README.md

 ![img-1ZgAci5OYy5L06FwTBcm0AQd](https://github.com/user-attachments/assets/7bfaf397-01ea-406f-9151-97438cac781d)

 **SafeWalk** is a mobile and web app designed to provide safety for individuals when walking alone, especially at night.
-Built with **Expo** for mobile development.
+Built with **Expo** for mobile development using the Next.js navigation approach.
 SafeWalk ensures help is always just a tap away with real-time location tracking, automatic emergency alerts, and audio/video recording.

 ---